 Soft – A Short Story About the Ugliness of Domestic Violence

 He never imagined that bare knuckles could do so much damage.
-Peter had watched enough TV shows and actions movies to have an idea of what a strong punch could do – while channel surfing he once ran into a mixed martial arts match and saw the busted lip and shut left eye of a man with a name he couldn’t pronounce.
-What he was looking at now though, was something else entirely.
+Peter had watched plenty of TV shows and actions movies, but he had only a faint idea of what a strong punch could do – while channel surfing he once ran into a mixed martial arts match and saw the shut left eye of a man with a name he couldn’t pronounce.
+What he was looking at now, however, was something else entirely.
 It was Karen who had been hit.
 It was he who hit her.
-There was no plastic screen or suited announcer to separate him from the blood and violence.
+He wasn’t looking at a two dimensional moving picture and there was no suited announcer to separate him from the blood and violence that he found himself in the middle of.

 It was more reflex than anything that caused him to hit her.